Opportunities and challenges

 The Queensland Freight Strategy – Advancing Freight in Queensland, developed in partnership with the Queensland Ministerial Freight Council, sets a 10-year vision for the state's freight system.
 The Queensland Freight Strategy vision aims to create an integrated, resilient and safe freight system integral to supporting Queensland's economic prosperity.

-The Queensland Freight Strategy is implemented through the rolling 2-year Queensland Freight Action Plan which outlines a range of activities that the industry, the community and all levels of government will undertake to ensure logistics movements throughout the agricultural, mining, industrial and retail sectors provide the best outcomes for Queensland.
+The Queensland Freight Strategy is implemented through the Queensland Freight Action Plan which outlines a range of activities that the industry, the community and all levels of government will undertake to ensure logistics movements throughout the agricultural, mining, industrial and retail sectors provide the best outcomes for Queensland.

 A significant portion of the road and rail networks in Queensland forms part of the nationally accredited Key Freight Route network that connects Australia's freight system, including sea and airports and intermodal terminals.